o-ran-sc/nonrtric-plt-ranpm/install/README.md

 - install-pm-influx-job.sh : Sets up an alternative job to produce data stored in influx db.
 - install-pm-rapp.sh : Installs a rapp that subscribe and print out received data

-## Unstallation
+## Uninstallation

 There is a corresponding uninstall script for each install script.
 However, it is enough to just run `uninstall-nrt.sh` and `uninstall-pm-rapp.sh´.

 ## Exposed ports to APIs
-All exposed APIs on individual port numbers (nodeporta) on the address of the kubernetes control plane.
+All exposed APIs on individual port numbers (nodeports) on the address of the kubernetes control plane.

 ### Keycloak API
 Keycloak API accessed via proxy (proxy is needed to make keycloak issue token with the internal address of keycloak).